captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ---
 ## SHARON:
 Or children.
-(A beat. ---
-## ROBYN:
-could say anything.
+(A beat.
+ROBYN could say anything.
 Then she gets up, decisively.)
 ---
 ## ROBYN:
 We need new music.
 (She gets her iPhone.
-She plays some kind of faste; grittier music.
-Maybe Patti Smith's "Dancing Barefoot.'9
+She plays some kind of faster, grittier music.
+Maybe Patti Smith's
+"Dancing Barefoot.,
 ---
 ## SHARON:
 ...What is that?